scanoss/provenance/CONTRIBUTING.md

 # Contributing
 Thank you for considering contributing to SCANOSS.
 It's people like you that make SCANOSS such a great tool.
-Feel welcome and read the following sections in order to know how to get involved, ask questions and more importantly how to work on something.
+Feel welcome and read the following sections to know how to get involved, ask questions and more importantly, how to work on something.

 SCANOSS is an open source project, and we love to receive contributions from our community.
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code.
 A welcome addition to the project is an integration with a new source code repository.